Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines in a certain file that do not contain the pattern bin
+Display all lines of a file starting with a certain letter